altoxml/schema/README.md

 * [Leave a comment about v3.1 schema] (https://github.com/altoxml/schema/issues/new) - Requires GitHub account

-Full overview of all previous schema versions can be found at:
+A full overview of all previous schema versions can be found at:
 [altoxml / documentation / wiki / Versions](https://github.com/altoxml/documentation/wiki/Versions)

-Details about the changes of the version and further documentation you will find in the repository ["Documentation"](https://github.com/altoxml/documentation/wiki)
+Details about changes and further documentation are in the repository ["Documentation"](https://github.com/altoxml/documentation/wiki)